ayush03b/DVA-C02/README.md

  	* Retry strategy : Use exponential backoff + jitter(randomized delay)

 * Amazon ElastiCache : fully managed in-memory data store
-    * Redis  → caching + pub/sub + leaderboard + session store
+    * Redis  → caching + pub/sub + leaderboard + session store, Ideal for frequently accessed, complex structured data (like leaderboard-style rankings or sorted sets)
-    * Memcached → simple, fast caching, scalable, no persistence
+    * Memcached → simple, fast caching, scalable, no persistence, does NOT support encryption at rest (only in transit).
     * Boosts performance, Reduces DB strain, Used in real-time apps
     * Use ElastiCache when data is ephemeral (cache)